bocoup/roost-boston-2012/testing/FF-NOTES.md

   - you'll be surprised how well it works

 - we'll break our code into a few pieces
-  - views
+  - www/js/views/
     - likes.js
-    - searchForm.js
+    - searchForm.js\*
     - searchResults.js
-  - server communication
+  - www/js/data/
-    - search.js
+    - search.js\*
-  - application state
+  - www/js/
-    - model.js
+    - app.js (app model)
-  - setup & brokering (controller?)
+    - main.js (setup & brokering)
-    - app.js
+    - util.js (template loading)\*

-### testing concepts

-- basic test
-  - input -> output
+### example: search results

+- are results displayed correctly?
+- is no results case handled correctly?
+- do likes get set correctly?
-  - views/likes.js
+- concepts:
-- fixtures
+  - fixture data
-  - views/searchResults.js
+  - mocks
-- mocks & spies
+  - spies
-  - views/searchForm.js
+- challenges:
+  - how to deal with likes, event delegation?

+### example: search data

+- do we hit the right URL?
+- do we return a promise?
+- does the server response get processed correctly?
-  - model.js
+- concepts:
-- mocking ajax
+  - ajax mocking
-  - data/search.js
-- async
-  - views/searchResults.js
+  - don't test the server!

 ## automating

 - grunt
 - qunit config in grunt.js
+- `grunt qunit`
-- grunt qunit
+- `grunt test` for qunit and jshint